jasonkarns/userstyles/readme.md

 Userstyles
 ===========

-This is my collection of userstyles for Stylish.
+This is my collection of userstyles for Stylish -- a Firefox extension.
 They haven't yet been tested on Chrome or Opera but they might work.

 Feel free to [check them out at userstyles.org](http://userstyles.org/users/1866)